 Here are questions to ask yourself to:

-Get out of victim-mode & step into your power as the Strong, Amazing Person you are and the Creator of Your Life.
+Step into your power as the Strong, Amazing Person you are and the Creator of Your Life.

 1. Do you clearly communicate to others up front what would help you thrive, or do you focus on what you don’t want, or do you not say anything at all (just try to push through or hope for the best) and get frustrated, sad, or mad when things go wrong?